vk8459698/Mem0-AI/README.md

 ## Why This Matters

 The hallucination problem isn't fully solved, but grounded memory has given me a practical path toward trustworthy AI.
-I built a working demonstration using Groq's free API—running the same question through both systems shows the stark difference: ungrounded gives "324 meters" for the Eiffel Tower, grounded correctly retrieves "330 meters" with source attribution.
+When I built a working demonstration using Groq's free API, running the same question through both systems showed the stark difference: ungrounded gave "324 meters" for the Eiffel Tower, grounded correctly retrieved "330 meters" with source attribution.

 We're building systems that are not just intelligent, but verifiable.
 When making important decisions based on AI-generated information, I need to trace claims back to reliable sources.
 I need the system to admit when it doesn't know rather than guessing.
 I need transparency in how conclusions are reached.